Xiaoyu-JIANG/xDEM/README.md

 which tells the contact information such as contact point, contact normal and so on.
 1. Circular particle ```CircularParticle```.
 2. Elliptical particle ```EllipticParticle```.
+Two different contact detection algorithms are provided (!!!ALL contact detections of ellipses would eventually reduce to the problem of solving a quartic equation).
+    1. A traditional and direct approach, which finds the two intersection points of two interacting ellipses.
+Quartic euqation is solved using the approach proposed by Strobach, P. (2010).
+The fast quartic solver.
+Journal of computational and applied mathematics, 234(10), 3007-3024.
+The initial guesses are determined by https://en.wikipedia.org/wiki/Quartic_function.
+    2. A closest distance based approach (see Zheng, X., & Palffy-Muhoray, P. (2007).
+Distance of closest approach of two arbitrary hard ellipses in two dimensions.
+Physical Review E, 75(6), 061709.).
+The advantage of this approach is that only one positive real root of the quartic is required, so that this can be found using Newton-Raphson Method (https://en.wikipedia.org/wiki/Newton%27s_method), thus issues about complex numbers are avoided.
-3. Clump particle, ```GluedParticle``` as up level particle, with others as lower level to represent the geometory.
+4. Clump particle, ```GluedParticle``` as up level particle, with others as lower level to represent the geometory.

 ## Boundary condition
 All boundary conditions are derived from ```BaseWorld``` class.